rebalint/spotifyinfo/README.md

 # TODO

 - [ ] set up statics
-- [ ] Transition to using items instead of nowplaying returns
+- [ ] Refactor to use spotify song item instead of nowplaying returns
+- [ ] Refactor to use promise instead of callback in widget.build
 - [ ] multiple accounts and devices test of framework
 - [ ] make widgets
-    - [ ] wikiexcerpts
-        - [ ] add search and make page finding actually function
     - [ ] songRecs
         - [ ] let user play recommended songs
         - [ ] let user add recommended songs to playlists